thecodeteam/labs/setup-scaleio-vagrant/README.md

 #### Docker High Availability

-Since the nodes all have access to the ScaleIO environment, fail over services with REX-Ray are available by starting a container with a persistent volume on one host, and starting it again on another.
-Docker's integration with REX-Ray will automatically forcefully unmount the volume from the original host and mount the volume to the new host and map the volume to the new container.
+Since the nodes all have access to the ScaleIO environment, fail over capabilities with REX-Ray are available by starting a container with a persistent volume on one host, and starting it again on another.
+Docker's integration with REX-Ray will forcefully unmount the volume from the original host and mount the volume to the new host automatically.
 This creates high availability for your application to continue working as intended.

 ### Docker Swarm